 Prior to joining Jackson Lewis in 2009, Mr. Barnes clerked for a United States District Judge for the Northern District of Georgia, in Atlanta, Georgia from 2007 to 2009.
-Mr. Barnes is admitted to practice before the Eleventh Circuit Court of Appeals, the United States District Court for the Northern District of Georgia, the United States District Court for the Southern District of Georgia, the United States District Court for the Central District of Illinois, the United States District Court for the Eastern District of Tennessee, the Georgia Supreme Court, the Georgia Court of Appeals, and all state courts in Georgia and Tennessee.
+Mr. Barnes is admitted to practice before the Eleventh Circuit Court of Appeals; the United States District Courts for the Northern District of Georgia, Southern District of Georgia, Central District of Illinois, Eastern District of Tennessee, Middle District of Tennessee, and Western District of Tennessee; the Georgia Supreme Court and Georgia Court of Appeals; and all state courts in Georgia and Tennessee.

 Honors, Awards and Pro Bono Activity